How to Read John Deere Fault Codes

 When a fault code is displayed on the machine's monitor, it will consist of a series of letters and numbers.
 Here is an example of a typical fault code: "ECU 001509.07".
 Let's break down what each part of the code means:

 "ECU" - This indicates the system that the fault is related to.
-In this case, it is the ECU.
+The ECU is the vehicle’s electronic control unit.

 "001509" - This is the code number that corresponds to the specific fault.
-Each fault code has a unique number that identifies it.
+This is a unique section of your fault code that differentiates it from other fault codes.

-".07" - This is the severity level of the fault.
-In this case, it is a minor fault.
+".07" - This is the severity level of the fault. .07 is a less severe fault.

 Other fault codes include ACU (armrest control unit), BCU (basic control unit), DCU (diagnostic control unit), and TCU (transmission control unit).